 But when Bruno’s old friend Léopold from Senegal and his young nephew Cali start selling African coffee and chocolate more cheaply than Bruno’s old friend Fauquet at his café across the square—Fauquet starts to lose his clientele and a competition erupts between the vendors.
 As a local taxpayer, Fauquet seeks protection against unfair competition while Leopold and Cali seek the right to do business fairly and protection from the anti-immigrant café-owners in nearby towns.
 As the rivalry escalates, it’s up to Bruno to find a way for the neighbors of St. Denis to make peace.

 MARTIN WALKER is a senior fellow of the Global Business Policy Council, a private think tank based in Washington, D.C.
-He is also editor in chief emeritus and international affairs columnist at United Press International.
-His previous novels in the… More about Martin Walker
+His previous novels in the Bruno series are Black Diamond; The Body in the Castle Well; Bruno, Chief of Police; The… More about Martin Walker

 “The small towns where Martin Walker sets his enchanting country mysteries embody the sublime physical beauty and intractable political problems of the Dordogne region of France.” —Marilyn Stasio, The New York Times Book Review